ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Note:**

-- This is used in multiplayer, for the winner of the round.
+- This is used in multiplayer for the winner of the round.

 ## Offset Wizard